oussama-elmouh/system-login-React-Laravel/README.md

 8. Open new terminal and navigate to the `react` folder
 9. Copy `react/.env.example` into `.env` and adjust the `VITE_API_BASE_URL` parameter
 9. Run `npm install`
-10. Run `npm run dev` to start vite server for React
+10. Run `npm run dev` to start vite server for React.